GequCoder/GequCoder/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on development of a system for automating the process of extinguishing electronic veterinary accompanying documents.

 <!--
 **GequCoder/GequCoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on development of a system for automating the process of extinguishing electronic veterinary accompanying documents.
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...